Superboy-Prime: Countdown to Infinite Crisis

 Hours later, an older Bart Allen, dressed in his grandfather's costume, emerges from the Speed Force and tells the heroine Doctor Light to warn the other heroes that Superboy-Prime has escaped.
 During a battle between Alexander Luthor and the heroes freed from his tower, Superboy-Prime appears, wearing a power suit modeled after the Anti-Monitor's armor, which constantly feeds him yellow solar energy and boosts his power levels.
 During the battle, Black Adam discovers that magic has little effect against Superboy-Prime.
 Superboy-Prime knocks Adam away from the tower, and his opponent is transported to Earth-S. Superboy-Prime insists that Luthor reinstate Earth Prime as the only existing Earth.
 After Superboy-Prime attempts to kill Wonder Girl (Cassie Sandsmark), an enraged Conner Kent attacks him.
-Conner and Superboy-Prime's battle sends them both headlong into Alexander Luthor's vibrational tuning fork with the effects causing the machine to explode and resulting in the alternate Earths merging into one.
+Conner and Superboy-Prime's battle sends them both headlong into Alexander Luthor's vibrational tuning fork with the effects causing the machine to explode and fuse the alternate Earths into one.
 Conner dies from injuries sustained during the explosion, leaving the rest of the superheroes devastated.

 Alexander and Superboy-Prime join the Battle of Metropolis and quarrel about their contingency plan.
 Since their tower has been destroyed, Alexander is prepared to settle for taking over New Earth instead of creating a perfect Earth.
 Upon hearing of the new plan, Superboy-Prime refuses to help him, as he believes New Earth to be hopelessly inferior.

 When Batman, Wonder Woman, Kal-El, and Kal-L arrive to save Metropolis, Kal-L confronts Alex about his role in the destruction.
 Meanwhile, Superboy-Prime is attacked by Bart Allen, who has been left outraged by Conner's death.
 Superboy-Prime escapes Bart and flies toward the planet Oa, intending to destroy it and spark another Big Bang which would recreate the universe with himself as the sole hero.
 Although the majority of the Earth's heroes are in pursuit, Superboy-Prime eludes capture.